aligfellow/plotprofile/README.md

 See [examples/example.ipynb](examples/example.ipynb) for more explicit code

 ### Further details
+>[!IMPORTANT]
-- Secondary curves can begin from after the 1st point, just need to have a `None` entry in the list of energies
+>- Secondary curves can begin from after the 1st point, just need to have a `None` entry in the list of energies
-- Spacing of energies can be altered by passing the same energy twice in a row
+>- Spacing of energies can be altered by passing the same energy twice in a row
-  - this will place the point halfway between the two x indices, *i.e.* Pathway C point in examples
+>  - this will place the point halfway between the two x indices, *i.e.* Pathway C point in examples

-## CLI - to do...
+## CLI
+>[!NOTE]
-Currently untested - though this won't work for now
+>Currently untested - though this won't work for now
 ```bash
 python -m plotProfile --input examples/input.json --labels --format png
 ```

 ## To Do
+>[!TIP]
-- label placement is primitive and could be improved
+>- label placement is primitive and could be improved
-   - for now these can be tweaked with postprocessing
+>   - for now these can be tweaked with postprocessing
-- check cli options
+>- check cli options